 Besides dealing with the issues immediately in front of you, your attorney can help you strategize how to achieve the best possible settlement and provide you with guidance on your long-terms post-divorce goals.
 Some people try to go it alone without an attorney.
 If you are leaning in this direction, we encourage you to read our article, “Pitfalls of Handling Your Own Divorce.”
-To see how an attorney can help in your particular situation, think about setting up a free, no obligation consultation.
+To see how an attorney can help in your particular situation, think about setting up an initial no obligation consultation.

 Make a Budget: Figure out how much it will cost to cover your living expenses.
 Do you have enough coming in yourself to cover these costs?
 Will you need spousal support or be required to pay it?
 When you separate, the spouse in need of support can file for temporary (pendente lite) alimony is available in New Jersey.

 Get Organized: Because you will need to disclose a great deal of financial information during divorce, as soon as you can, begin collecting and organizing your financial records.
 Records to look for include your last three years of tax returns, W-2’s, pay stubs, any and all bank account and credit card statements, business ownership information, stock and other financial accounts, and any 401-K or retirement plan statements (Please see our handy financial information checklist for a more complete list).
 Go ahead and make copies regardless of whether it’s a joint account or in one spouse’s name only.
 Remember, whose name is on the account doesn’t necessarily translate into who gets it at the end of the day or that the asset is exempt from New Jersey’s equitable distribution laws.
 If you don’t have access to financial information at this time, don’t stress – this is information that the lawyer can obtain during the discovery process.